embeddedkafka/embedded-kafka/README.md

 ### Custom consumers

-Use the `Consumer` trait that easily creates consumers of arbitrary key-value types and manages their lifecycle (via a loaner pattern).
+Use the `Consumers` trait that easily creates consumers of arbitrary key-value types and manages their lifecycle (via a loaner pattern).
-* For basic String consumption use `Consumer.withStringConsumer { your code here }`.
+* For basic String consumption use `Consumers.withStringConsumer { your code here }`.
-* For arbitrary key and value types, expose implicit `Deserializer`s for each type and use `Consumer.withConsumer { your code here }`.
+* For arbitrary key and value types, expose implicit `Deserializer`s for each type and use `Consumers.withConsumer { your code here }`.
-* If you just want to create a consumer and manage its lifecycle yourself then try `Consumer.newConsumer()`.
+* If you just want to create a consumer and manage its lifecycle yourself then try `Consumers.newConsumer()`.

 ### Easy message consumption